 FIRST SUNDAY OF EVERY MONTH

 Sunnyside also has a long history of providing therapeutic horticulture for people with disabilities, and those recovering from illness.
 This means we are a truly diverse community with a real mix of local residents involved.
+Though you do not need to be an expert in disabilities to volunteer at Sunnyside, you need to have a friendly and positive attitude towards people with disabilities.

-We have been here since 1977, and registered as a charity in 1992.
+Sunnyside Community Gardens were formed after a campaign by local people in 1977, and registered as a charity in 1992.
 Local residents set up Sunnyside and developed the main site into a beautiful organic garden, designated as a site of importance for nature conservation, with a wildlife pond.
-It is a tranquil oasis for local people, many of whom live in flats without gardens.
-As well as the nature reserve we have a fenced off kitchen garden across the road and manage the formal Peace Garden in Elthorne Park.
-This means Sunnyside is a big and varied garden that needs lots of volunteers to keep it looking its best.
+Local volunteers still maintain the gardens in all their beauty.
+As well as the nature reserve we have a fenced off plant nursery across the road where we grow plants to use in Sunnyside and we also manage the formal Peace Garden in Elthorne Park.
+This means Sunnyside is a big and varied garden that is always needs lots of volunteer gardeners to keep it looking its best.

 We love our local community and welcome your feedback and suggestions.
 Use our Contact Us page to let us know how you can help.